nimio-es/experiments-rest-api/README.md

 - There is an oauth url (auto-generated from Spring Boot) to get a token using password Grant Type and client-id + client-secret
 - Unit tests and a pair of cucumber scenarios
 - Check role admin
+- Work with binary data (customer image)
+- Command Line Client with most of the operations implemented.

 This version does not (yet):

 - Manage purchases
 - Poor version of purchase (It's necessary refer articles, for example?)
-- Work with binary data (customer image)

 Of those, the last one would be the real challenges.
 For the rest of those would be more of the same.